End of Life Care for Patients with Disorders of Consciousness

 Transcranial Direct Current Stimulation (tDCS)

-tDCS is a brain stimulation method, which requires the use of a portable wearable device.
+tDCS is a brain stimulation method that requires the use of a portable wearable device.
 The device delivers a low electric current to the scalp (10).
 Evidence has supported the use of tDCS in clinical practice and has determined it may be a beneficial assessment tool in patients with DoCs (10).

 Deep Brain Stimulation

-This intervention involves the use of implanted electrodes which provide electrical stimulation of the thalamus.
-The goal of this intervention is to increase the patient’s alertness, awareness, and responsiveness (6).
+This intervention involves implanted electrodes that provide electrical stimulation of the thalamus.
+The goal is to increase the patient’s alertness, awareness, and responsiveness (6).

 Ask yourself...